 --Stryene: Found in plastics, rubbers, resins, insulating materials.

---Carbon Disulfide: Found in the textile industry and insecticides.
+--Carbon Disulfide: Found in the textile industry and insecticides

 View Abstract